haubie/oscx/README.md

 [![Documentation](http://img.shields.io/badge/hex.pm-docs-green.svg?style=flat)](https://hexdocs.pm/oscx)
 [![Package](https://img.shields.io/hexpm/v/oscx.svg)](https://hex.pm/packages/oscx)

-## DRAFT - Still under developement
-This is an *early version* which is still under development.

-Status:
-- Maintains a similar API to the older osc_ex library, so it should be a close to drop-in replacement
-- Currently message encoding and decoding should work.

 ## About this library
 OSCx is an Elixir library for encoding and decoding Open Sound Control (OSC) messages.

 OSC is a flexible protocol that can be used for a wide variety of real-time tasks, such as controlling multimedia devices.

 The API of this module is based on the older [osc_ex](https://github.com/camshaft/osc_ex) library.
+It was designed to be close to a 'drop in' replacement.

 Note that this library is deliberately minimilistic and no network transport or process logic is included.

 ## What is Open Sound Control (OSC)?
 OSC is a network protocol for real-time communication between computers and other digital devices.
 It is used to control sound synthesizers, lighting systems, and other multimedia devices.
-OSC is a lightweight and flexible protocol that is well-suited for real-time applications.
+OSC is a lightweight and flexible that is well-suited for real-time applications.
 OSC is an open standard, which means that anyone can develop software or hardware that supports OSC.

 For more detailed information see [https://opensoundcontrol.stanford.edu/](https://opensoundcontrol.stanford.edu/index.html).

+### Protocol or content format?
+Because OSC does not define features typical of *protocols* such as command-response patterns, error handling or negotiation, it may be more accurate to describe OSC as a *content format*, like JSON or XML.
+An application that uses OSC only needs to be able to parse and encode to and from the OSC format.

+None the less, its versatility makes it useful and why it's incorporated into music performance sofware such as [SuperCollider](https://supercollider.github.io/).

 ## OSC concepts
 Below is a summary of key OSC concepts: